The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31

 5) Because of SDSO's low radial velocity, we have considered various possible Galactic origins for this strong [\ion{O}{3}] but weak H$\alpha$ emission nebula.
 We conclude that a supernova remnant, nearby planetary nebula, or stellar bow shock nebula explanations for its origin are all unlikely.
 Instead, we favor an extragalactic origin involving interaction of M31's outer halo with a circumgalactic high velocity cloud leading to shock emission.
 This cloud may be related to a large and ancient stream of discrete H~I clouds between M33 and M31 that might be the result of a past tidal disruption event.

-We note that our path to favoring an extragalactic halo--cloud interaction scenario was not straightforward.
+We note that our path to favoring an extragalactic halo--cloud interaction scenario was not a straight one.
 Initially, SDSO's low radial velocity seemed to be clear evidence for it being a Galactic nebula.
-But no Galactic nebula scenario seemed to fit, whereas SDSO's emission properties and positional coincidences were hard to dismiss.
+But no Galactic nebula scenario seemed to fit, whereas SDSO's emission properties and positional coincidences in line with an extragalactic scenario were hard to dismiss.
 These included its visibility in [\ion{O}{3}] but not in H$\alpha$, its broad and largely diffuse emission structure despite its strong [\ion{O}{3}] line emission, its apparent isolation from other H$\alpha$ and [\ion{O}{3}] nebulae in this region of the sky, its alignment with and proximity to M31's disk, the lack of any potential ionizing Galactic sources in this direction, its location southeast of M31's nucleus consistent with the galaxy's transverse velocity and proper motion vector with its NE-SW structure nearly perpendicular to this motion, and its projected coincidence with an H~I cloud near M31 with which it shares a similar NE-SW alignment.